 Justice needs force to be applied, to be rendered: in our societies, the state, the judicial system and its institutions are a force.
 If force is used without justice, it is tyranny: a state that uses force without justice is tyrannical.

 Justice without force is contradicted, because there are always bad people.
 Force without justice is accused.
-Therefore, justice and force must be put together, and to do this we must make that which is just be strong or that which is strong be just.
+Therefore, justice and force must be put together, and to do this we must make that which is just being strong or that which is strong be just.

 Force is a necessity to secure justice, for there will always be men to oppose that justice.
 These opponents of justice can only be stopped with force.
 There will always be men to challenge force without justice.
 So we must have both force and justice at the same time.